MELDProject/meld_classifier/Predict_on_new_patient.md

 ## Information about the pipeline
 Before running the below pipeline, ensure that you have [installed MELD classifier](README.md#installation).
-The pipeline is split into 3 main scripts (detailed below)

 ### First step - Organising your data!
 You need to organise the MRI data for the patients you want to run the classifier on.